ducciorocchini/Google_Earth_Engine_lectures/README.md

 });
 ```

 Click on tasks in the orange button to the right console.
+Click on RUN.
+While running the task is grey in the console with a spinning wheel.
+Check it in DRIVE!